 Note: it is possible to assign multiple executable files to a single profile on the LSG app.

 Step 4: Now check the ‘Lock Profile’ checkbox to prevent other applications from running while the game profile is running.
 If you would like to use lighting, pointer, or even command assignment from another game profile, check the ‘copy from an existing profile’ option.

 You should then select the profile you would like to copy from the drop-down menu.

 Step 5: Finally, click on the OK button to save the changes and add the new profile.
 The profile you just created should now appear in the profiles pane.

-Though designed to offer enhanced user experience and a more realistic game experience, the G920 racing wheel can malfunction in several ways.
+Though designed to offer an enhanced user experience and a more realistic game experience, the G920 racing wheel can malfunction in several ways.
 Ranging from unresponsive pedals to the wheel not working in some games, different issues are known to affect the racing wheel.

 If the wheel stopped working after a Windows update, you should consider installing the update KB4090913 (OS Build 16299.251).
 You also need to ensure that the racing wheel is properly mounted and connected to the PC.

-You may also need to update/ reinstall the Logitech G920 drivers and the LGS app to fix the Logitech G920 not working on PC issue.
+You may also need to update/ reinstall the Logitech G920 drivers and the LGS app to fix the Logitech G920 not working on the PC issue.